Well, damn it, another cop has been shot, this time north of Chicago.

 CNN's reporting that their source says the cop shot is dead.

-Oh, he that's been known for half hours, so the cop was dead.
+That's been known for half hour, so the cop was dead.

 We don't know anything else about the cop.